hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/recalculate-normals.md

 - Add a "PA-H Recalculate Normals" component anywhere in your avatar.
 - Add blendshapes that you want to recalculate.
 Any SkinnedMeshRenderer that has that blendshape will be affected.

+Enter Play Mode or upload the avatar to test the results: as this is a non-destructive component, the original mesh remains intact.

 <video controls autoplay muted>
     <source src={require('../img/uI4KB1Gj4Y.mp4').default}/>
 </video>